 Chronic fatigue syndrome

 The defining symptom of chronic fatigue syndrome (CFS) is, of course, fatigue–but with specific characteristics.
 It’s fatigue that lasts for at least six months, that gets worse with mental or physical exertion, and that doesn’t get better no matter how much you rest.
-It’s more common in women in their 40s and 50s.
+It’s more common in women in their forties and fifties.

 No one is sure what causes CFS, and it’s usually diagnosed by ruling out other conditions and taking into account other common symptoms like a sore throat, swollen lymph nodes, muscle aches, and trouble concentrating.